ruveendra/ruveendra/README.md

 Worked on the collaborative editing experience for **Atticus**, a book writing and publishing platform used by over **100,000 authors**.

-Built a real-time collaboration layer on top of the Slate/Plate rich-text editor, enabling multiple authors to edit the same document simultaneously.
+Built a real-time collaboration layer on top of the Slate/Plate rich-text editor, enabling multiple authors to co-author books in realtime.

 Implemented:

-* CRDT-based synchronization for conflict-free, offline-first editing
+* CRDT based realtime multiplayer editing engine for concurrent/offline-first editing
-* Suggestions (track changes) for collaborative review workflows
+* Social Collaboration Features - Presence tracking, Comments, Suggestions (track changes)
-* Live cursor awareness and collaborator presence
+* Rich-text editor with custom plugins - Ornamental breaks, Footnotes, Callout boxes, Indednts and media
-* Real-time synchronization across multiple users
+* Off thread PDF/ePub compilation pipelines

 ---